Soumyajeet916/FakeNewsDetector/README.md

    npm run dev
    ```

-5. Open your browser and navigate to the URL shown in the terminal (typically http://localhost:5173)
+5. Open your browser and navigate to the URL shown in the terminal

 ## Usage